Pierre Turgeon: St. Louis Blues

-On October 29, 1996, Turgeon was traded to the St. Louis Blues (along with Rory Fitzpatrick and Craig Conroy) in exchange for Murray Baron, Shayne Corson and a fifth-round pick in the 1997 NHL Entry Draft.
-Turgeon spent the next five seasons producing well with the likes of Brett Hull, Chris Pronger, Al MacInnis and Grant Fuhr as teammates.
-He averaged more than 70 points per season and scored several key post-season goals during his tenure in St. Louis.
+On October 29, 1996, Turgeon was traded to the St. Louis Blues (along with Rory Fitzpatrick and Craig Conroy) in exchange for Murray Baron, Shayne Corson and a fifth-round pick in the 1997 NHL entry draft.
+In 78 total games for Montreal and St. Louis, Turgeon had 26 goals and 59 assists for 85 points.
+In the playoffs, Turgeon had a goal and an assist as the Blues lost to the Detroit Red Wings in five games.